 Moreover, this section must encompass the assignment of responsibility for ensuring work is suspended pending an investigation and the carrying out of corrective action.
 As a result, the person responsible for allowing work to continue needs to be identified.

-Writing a quality manual according to ISO 17025 requires your laboratory to retain confidentiality.
+Writing a quality manual according to ISO/IEC 17025 requires your laboratory to retain confidentiality.

-This means staff must be instructed to take all reasonable precautions to keep clients’ data and other information confidential.
+This means staff must be instructed to take all reasonable precautions to keep the client’s data and other information confidential.
 Similarly, no such information is left out in the laboratory overnight or in an unattended room.

 Staff appointment, training and review